pydanny/fasthtml-dashboard-tutorial-old/docs/01_quickstart.md

 You can do more!
 Read on to learn what we can do to make parts of the URL dynamic.

-## Variable Rules in URLs
+## Variable in URLs

 You can add variable sections to a URL by marking sections with `{variable_name}`.
 Your function then receives the `{variable_name}` as a keyword argument, but only if it is the correct type.
+Here's an example:

 ``` python title="main.py" hl_lines="9-11" linenums="1"
 from fasthtml.fastapp import *